 If you like this tour, you might be interested in

-If you have already visited London on other occasions and want to discover other gems of England, I recommend that you take a look at the article The best excursions from London where you will find some of the most entertaining and interesting things to do during your holiday.
+If you have already visited London on other occasions and want to discover other gems of England, I recommend you to take a look at the article The best excursions from London where you will find some of the most entertaining and interesting proposals to do during your holidays.
 It will be difficult to choose just one!

 Frequently asked questions

 How long does it take to get to Stonehenge from London?

 As Stonehenge is about 145 km (90 miles) west of London, it takes about 2 hours and 20 minutes to get there, either by car or train.

 There may, however, be a few caveats.
 The train from Waterloo to Salisbury, the nearest train station 15 km (9 miles) away, is usually quite expensive, and you will have to take the shuttle bus to Stonehenge to cover the distance between the station and the site.
 For this reason, many travellers opt for a guided tour as it is the easiest solution to go directly to Stonehenge.

 Not normally, as the stones are protected by a velvet cord 364 days of the year.
 There is one exception, however, during the Summer Solstice Festival, where people camp in the field next to Stonehenge on the summer solstice to watch the sunrise on the first day of the new season.